“You know what would be awesome? Dropping heavy weights on a custom wood floor!” Said no one, ever. Until now.

 I’d like to practice Olympic lifts inside my house but I need a way to protect my floors and I don’t have room for a full lifting platform.
 What ever shall I do?

-I decided to go the DIY route and build a simple lifting platform that fills this need, and now that I’ve been using it for a few months I’m ready to share the details.
+I decided to go the DIY route and build a simple lifting platform that fills this need and pass the knowledge on to you.

 I know it’s common in CrossFit and Olympic weightlifting to drop the weight from full height after a lift, but this platform is not suited for that purpose.